truenas/middleware/docs/userguide/index.rst

 first.

 ZFS uses dynamic block sizing, meaning that it is capable of striping different sized disks.
 However, if you care about performance, use disks of the same size.
-Further, when creating a RAIDZ, only the size of the smallest disk will be used on each disk.
+Further, when creating a RAIDZ*, only the size of the smallest disk will be used on each disk.

 Network Interfaces
 ~~~~~~~~~~~~~~~~~~